 Monique Palomares sent me this recipe from France.
 She works with me on the French version of Mama Lisa’s World.
 Thanks for sharing Monique!

-This artilce was posted on Wednesday, December 19th, 2012 at 5:42 pm and is filed under Candy, Christmas, Christmas Recipes, Countries & Cultures, Cuisine, Desserts, France, French, French Cuisine, Fruit Deguises (French Fancy Fruit), Holiday Recipes, Holidays Around the World, Languages, Recipes of the World.
+This article was posted on Wednesday, December 19th, 2012 at 5:42 pm and is filed under Candy, Christmas, Christmas Recipes, Countries & Cultures, Cuisine, Desserts, France, French, French Cuisine, Fruit Deguises (French Fancy Fruit), Holiday Recipes, Holidays Around the World, Languages, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.